lun3x/multi_index_map/multi_index_map/examples/boost_inspired/README.md

 types.
 Capability-trait methods use the exact associated key type, making them suitable for generic algorithms without forcing hashed and ordered borrowed-query bounds into one trait.

+The deprecated map-level `iter_mut()` compatibility wrapper lazily walks occupied slab slots and yields tuples of mutable unindexed fields.
+Its slab order is independent of selector order; prefer `by_mut::<Selector>().update_each(...)` when the selected index's traversal order matters.

 Because public traits expose iterator associated types, `order_map.rs` defines thin, named iterator wrappers for each generated traversal type.
 These wrappers hide private node and index-spec types without boxing or allocation.